Political positions of the Republican Party (United States): 1970s and 1980s

 Early abortion laws only allowed the procedure when the woman's life was in danger.
-At this time many Republicans and Democrats as well were for less strict abortion laws.
+At this time many Republicans and Democrats supported less strict abortion laws.
 Between 1974 and 1978, studies showed that political ideology had a very weak correlation with support for abortion rights.
 The correlation between political party identification and support for abortion rights was even weaker.
 Mary Louise Smith, the chairwoman of the Republican National Committee from 1974 to 1977, was pro-abortion rights.
-Justice Blackmun wrote the Supreme Courts decision on Roe v.
+Justice Harry Blackmun wrote the Supreme Courts decision on Roe v.
 Wade.
 Blackmun had been conservative Justice appointed by President Nixon, who came out against abortion.
 After Roe v.
 Wade, though, Blackmun gradually evolved into a liberal.
 Some say this issue was the symbolic move of Blackmun to becoming a liberal.

 During his presidency, President Gerald R. Ford took a moderately conservative stance on abortion, despite First Lady Betty Ford's urges for him to take a liberal stance on the issue.
 Ford believed abortions should be allowed in certain circumstances, such as rape and incest, and opposed a human life amendment to the Constitution.
 After winning the primary, Ford stated he was also unconditionally anti-abortion and fully supported the Republican platform in 1976.
 Still, Ford later stated that he was pro-abortion rights after he had left office and Betty Ford was supportive of the decision made by the court in Roe v.
 Wade.

 The 1976 Republican Party Platform was the first to include an anti-abortion stance.
-This came during the same year that the Hyde Amendment Was passed.
-Ronald Reagan's run in the primary for the nomination played a role in getting an anti abortion plank along with some other positions on other issues into the platform.
+This came during the same year that the Hyde Amendment was passed.
+Ronald Reagan's run in the primary for the nomination played a role in getting an anti-abortion plank along with some other positions on other issues into the platform.

-Democrat and Republican Party elites and elected officials became more divided on the issue of abortion in the 1980s.
+Democratic and Republican Party elites and elected officials became more divided on the issue of abortion in the 1980s.
 Still, Ronald Reagan ran and won the election in 1980, stating he was against all abortions except for saving the life of the mother.
 He firmly supported Roe v.
 Wade being overturned and a constitutional amendment banning abortion.
-Robert Dole, who ran in the primary for president in 1980, also firmly opposed abortion.
+Bob Dole, who ran in the primary for president in 1980, also firmly opposed abortion.
 George H. W. Bush, who also ran in the primary, was firmly pro-abortion rights.
 Bush wound up being Reagan's vice presidential running mate and after that, he distanced himself from that issue.
 It was not until after Republicans in Congress started consistently voting against abortion in the 1980s that polls showed Republican opposition to abortion.